“Heaven sent and hell-bent!”

 Listen to the More Recipes About Music & Food Spotify Playlist

-The The is one of my favorite bands from the 80s.
+The The is one of my favorite bands from the ’80s.
 Matt Johnson’s songwriting provides a dark pop twist to the post-punk sound of the time.
 While I’m pretty much a fan of their complete catalog, I consider Infected to be their best album.
 Sure, there’s a little filler here, but it’s mostly just a brilliant example of hiding dark themes under the sheen of seemingly happy danceable pop tracks.
 “Heartland” is my favorite track, but “Sweet Bird Of Truth” runs a very close second.
-It’s a dark track filled with menace, a grim story, and (shockingly) a fairly hook-filled chorus.
-It’s a bit of a stealth earwig that’ll sneak up on you when least expected.
+It’s a track filled with menace, a grim story, and (shockingly) a fairly hook-filled chorus.
+It’s a bit of a stealth earwig that’ll sneak up on you when least expect it.
 Johnson took this single to CBS Records in 1986 when Middle East tensions were rising and I have to give him major props for that.
 Over three decades later it’s still a harrowing and moving account of global conflict.

 I’ll admit a song about a jet fighter crashing during a bombing run and the USA’s military involvement in the Middle East is a bit dark for a sandwich name, but hear me out.